 Rec. no. Recommendation Critical 1 / Important 2 Accepted?
-(Yes/No) Title of responsible individual Implementation date Client comments 1 OIM should document: (a) the critical path for completion of the infrastructure migration project; and (b) the lessons learned from implementing this project to prevent recurrence in future.
-Important Yes ICT Infrastructure Services Manager March 31, 2024 Change closure document for CAB meeting in January 2024, will be provided along with any other updated documentation need to close this recommendation.
+(Yes/No) Title of responsible individual Implementation date Client comments 1 OIM should document: (a) the critical path for completion of the infrastructure migration project; and (b) the lessons Important Yes ICT Infrastructure Services March 31, 2024 Change closure document for CAB meeting in January 2024, will be provided along with any other prevent recurrence in future.
+Manager this recommendation.
 2 OIM should: (a) deploy a configuration and change management tool for network operations; and (b) document procedures to manage and track emergency changes to the network.
 Important Yes Chief of IT a) Q1 2024 b) Q3 2024 (a) Going live with Navisite enabled deployment of configuration and change management tool for network operations.
 This documented process within ServiceNow will be provided as evidence in Q1 2024 (b) Phase 2 of ServiceNow is expected to implement OIM initiated change managed which also covers emergency changes.
 Expected timeline is Q3, 2024 3 OIM should: (a) explore the feasibility of using automated tools for network topology mapping; (b) validate the network infrastructure periodically to identify inconsistencies or discrepancies; (c) complete its network documentation Important Yes ICT Infrastructure Services Manager Q1 2024 a) OIM will explore the feasibility of using an automated tool for network topology mapping.
 Since OIM does not have large network infrastructure the